Health Checkups: You Need Them, Guys

 Fit and healthy – not the same thing

 Men tend to think that as long as things seem to be working right, they are working right.
-And that’s not necessarily true, says Dr. Bruce Kava, the director of men’s health at the University of Miami Health System and the Miami/Fort Lauderdale area chief of urology for the U.S. Department of Veterans Affairs.
+And that’s not necessarily true, says Bruce Kava, M.D., Professor of Urology, Director of Men’s Health at the Desai Sethi Urology Institute of the University of Miami Miller School of Medicine and President-Elect for the American Society of Men’s Health (ASMH).

 “They may go to the gym.
 They may work out.
 But that person is not necessarily healthy,” he says.
-“Although they have a nice physique, they’ve done their bodybuilding, they may run on the treadmill or work some of the muscles, but that doesn’t make for a healthy person necessarily.”
+“Although they’ve done their bodybuilding and have a nice physique, they may run on the treadmill or work some of the muscles, but that doesn’t always make for a healthy person inside.”

-Women are different.
-Women learn early in life to see a gynecologist for regular exams, to go in for mammograms periodically.
+There are clearly differences in the manner in which men and women approach their own health.
+Women learn early in life to see a gynecologist for regular exams, to go in for mammograms, and even go for colonoscopies, when the time is right.
 Not men.

-“Men just don’t attend screenings.
-They don’t seek medical attention as early as women do,” Dr. Kava says.
+“There is a large population of men, who just don’t attend screenings.
+They don’t seek medical attention, even when a warning light such as chest pain or a testicular lump appear to signal that something is wrong.”
+Dr. Kava says.
 “Men wait.
 There’s no male gynecologist that sees men between the ages of 20 and 50 and that timeframe is a period of time when men do a lot of damage to their bodies.”

 Plan your pit stops